szesto/apicupcfg/README.md

         "K8sNamespace": "default",

         //
-        // ca bundle file name
-        // To create this bundle file from the ca.pem and rootca.pem files:
-        // (This command also validates trust chain)
-        // apicupcfg -certconcat -ca /path/to/ca.pem -rootca /path/to/rootca.pem
-        //
-        "CaFile": "ca-chain-root-last.crt",

-        //
-        // For certbot (like letsencrypt) specify crypto directory.
-        // if CertDir value is empty no certbot crypto scripts will be generated
-        //
-        "Certbot": {
-            "CertDir": "letsencrypt/live/my.domain.com",
-            "Cert": "cert.pem",
-            "Key": "privkey.pem",
-            "CaChain": "chain.pem"
-        },

-        //
-        // Shared endpoint trust is advanced trust model where trust is shared between susbystem endpoints
-        // If set to 'true' shared-csr directory will contain scripts to support this trust model.
-        //
-        "SharedEndpointTrust": false,

-        //
         // Types of certifiactes to generate.
         //
         // for the public user facing certs all open ssl scripts will be in the custom-csr directory